 All we know about this role before we’re in it is what we’ve heard or seen in society.
 We are confident we won’t act like Cinderella’s stepmother, but there’s no real how-to guide for how to get it right… or what “right” even looks like.

 So, we work diligently to get our blended families to look and function like nuclear families, since that’s all we know, but no matter how hard we try, square pegs are never going to fit inside round holes.

 That’s why this entire blog exists.
 To help guide you through the questions, trials, and the days you want to throw in the towel.
 At Stepmomming, we want you to LOVE being a stepmom and have a place to turn when you’re not sure how to.

-If you think you could benefit from individualized support, sign up for a stepmom support coaching complimentary intro call to find out if coaching would be a good fit for you!
+If you think you could benefit from individualized support, apply now to find out if coaching would be a good fit for you!

 P.S.
 Perhaps you’ve found yourself wondering why stepparenting is so challenging… I’ve broken it all down for you!